 Sublimely located in Little Italy, with all its fine dining restaurants, craft cocktail bars, and cafes on your doorstep – what really set the Porto Vista Hotel apart for us was its affordable prices, fantastically welcoming service, fun daily breakfast choices, sustainable business practices and dedication to the arts.
 Yes, since 2018 the Porto Vista Hotel has been hard at work reinventing itself with a funky art program that proudly puts contemporary local and international artists front and foremost at the hotel.

 With a penchant for vivid hues and activating otherwise mundane spaces through art, the Porto Vista is not only bright, bold and fun – but encourages its guests to explore the property and find as many of their installations as possible.
 More are being added all the time, supporting local artists from the community artists and inspiring guests with these creative pieces.
-Of course, there are plenty of other reasons to stay here, including contemporary rooms, a rooftop plunge spa, free airport shuttle, buzzy evening happy hour and complimentary hot breakfast in their chic restaurant with panoramic views for guests who book directly.
+Of course, there are plenty of other reasons to stay here, including contemporary rooms, a rooftop plunge spa, free airport shuttle, buzzy evening happy hour and hot breakfast in their chic restaurant with panoramic views.

 One of the things that makes this 1,750 acre state park so spectacular is the fact that you see the ocean at almost every point as you wind along the cliff tops and through the shrub.
 The wilderness gives you a sense of what early settlers to California would have encountered.